sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-create-an-faq-page/index.md

 ## Setting the page live

-Now that we’ve created the page and made sure it works as supposed, all that’s left is to move it to the live environment - in other words, to production.
-This can be done by clicking the blue button “Copy to production…” on the left side bar.
+Now that we’ve created the page and made sure it works as supposed, all that’s left is to move it to the Live environment.
+This can be done by clicking the blue button “Copy to live…” on the left side bar.

 When you click on the button, you’ll get a pop-up asking you to confirm that you wish to move all the changes to production.
 You don’t need to